Appealing your land valuation

 How to appeal

-Start your appeal by completing Form 3 – Notice of appeal against the Valuer-General’s decision on objection (DOC, 88KB).
+Start your appeal by completing Form 3 – Notice of appeal against the Valuer-General’s decision on objection .
+Form 3 can also be completed online.

 The valuation appeal notice must state: